 Michio Hikitsuchi received his 10th dan from O'Sensei in 1969.

 Aikido Success Blueprint offers key action steps to fast-track your aiki skills.
-A 7 ebook/2 video massive gold-mine of unique knowledge!
+A truly unique 7 ebook and 2 video gold-mine of rare knowledge!

 Michio Hikitsuchi taught as chief instructor of Kumano Juku Dojo, which was in Shingu, Japan, until his death in 2004.
 His dojo was founded by O'Sensei in 1953.
 Some of his senior students were...